-1. Snip the dried fruit into small pieces, the size of a raisin (clearly you don't have to do this for the actual raisins!).
-A pair of sturdy kitchen scissors works a treat here.
-Place all the dried fruit into a large bowl.
-Add the sugar.
-Pour over the brandy, orange juice and zest, mix well and cover.
-Leave overnight, or for at least 6 hours (at room temperature) so all the liquid absorbs and the sugar begins to dissolve.
+1. Use a pair of kitchen scissors to snip the dried fruit into small pieces, about the size of a raisin (the actual raisins can stay raisin-sized, obviously).
+Pop all the dried fruit into a large bowl.
+Add the sugar, then pour over the brandy and orange juice and tip in the zest.
+Mix well and cover then leave overnight, or for at least 6 hours (at room temperature) so all the liquid absorbs and the sugar begins to dissolve.

-2. Then, tip all of that into a large mixing bowl and add the remaining ingredients.
+2. Tip the soaked fruit into a large mixing bowl and add the remaining ingredients.
 Make sure the butter is soft but not oily.
-Beat until smooth.
+Beat together till smooth.

 3. Generously butter a 1lt pudding basin.
 Line the bottom with buttered foil.
 Spoon the mixture into the prepared bowl.
 Cover with a pleated piece of buttered foil (the fold in the foil allows for expansion) with the buttered side towards the pudding.
-Push the foil down around the edges of the basin and tie in place with kitchen (or box) string, so no steam can escape.
-Make a string handle so it's easier to lift it all out of the pan.
+Push the foil down around the edges of the basin and tie it in place with kitchen (or box) string, so no steam can escape.
+Make a string handle so it's easier to lift the whole thing out of the pan.

-4. Place the basin in a steamer above water or stand on a rack in a saucepan.
+4. Place the basin in a steamer above some water or stand it on a rack in a saucepan.
 Pour water into the pan so that it comes half way up the basin.
-Bring to the boil.
-Lower the temperature and simmer for 6 hours for a light pudding or 8 hours for a darker one.
+Bring to the boil, thne lower the temperature and simmer for 6 hours for a light pudding, or 8 hours for a darker one.
 Check the water level now and then as it may need to be topped up.

 5. Allow the pudding to cool completely.
 Replace the foil with a new piece.
-Bung in the fridge or freezer until needed.
+Pop it in the fridge or freezer till needed.
 Thaw completely before reheating.
-To reheat the pudding, steam or simmer in water for about 1 hour until piping hot.
-Turn out on to a plate and serve with brandy butter.
+To reheat the pudding, steam or simmer it in water for about 1 hour till piping hot.
+Turn the warm pudding out onto a plate and serve with plenty of brandy butter.